4d/docs/docs/commands-legacy/get-call-chain.md

 | name         | text     | Name of the called method                                                                                                                                                                                                                                                                                                                                                                                         | "name":"On Load"         |
 | type         | text     | Type of the method: <br/>"projectMethod", "formObjectMethod", <li<"formmethod",< li=""> "databaseMethod", "triggerMethod", "executeOnServer" (when calling a project method with the *Execute on Server attribute*.), "executeFormula" (when executing a formula via [PROCESS 4D TAGS](process-4d-tags.md) or the evaluation of a formula in a 4D Write Pro document.)"classFunction"</li<"formmethod",<> | "type":"formMethod"      |

 **Note:** For this command to be able to operate in compiled mode, the Range checking must not be disabled.
-See [Range checking](/4Dv20R6/4D/20-R6/Compilation-diagnostic-aids.300-7003444.en.html#515014).
+See *Range checking*.

 #### Example